 PRINT 'Congratulations, You got B grade';

-In the above example, we have created a stored procedure that will accept the marks of the student and return a grade based on the marks.
+In the above example, we have created a stored procedure that will accept the student’s marks and return a grade based on them.
 For this implementation, we have used multiple IF statements in the procedure.

 Let’s understand how these multiple IF statements work by executing the procedure.

-So while executing the procedure, we have passed 90 as input for @StudentMarks.
-And in the procedure, this value will be evaluated for every IF block, and it will return the block statement for which the boolean expression is true.
+So, while executing the procedure, we passed 90 as input for @StudentMarks.
+The procedure evaluates this value for every IF block and returns the block statement for which the boolean expression is true.

 While using multiple IF statements, we must be careful when specifying conditions.
 Without proper usage of the IF statement, we can get an unexpected result set.